Canoeing on the Wisconsin River

 The next day, you'll start bright and early at Devil's Lake State Park where Devils Lake Climbing Guides introduces you to the world of rock climbing with an emphasis on safety, learning, and fun.
 Start out on moderate rock to help you get the feel for vertical movement, then progress at your own pace to similar or more difficult climbing routes.
 By the end of the day you'll understand the basics of vertical rock climbing so you can feel comfortable climbing at a local gym, tagging along with friends, or coming back for a more advanced climbing trip.

-Pricing is based on dates and number of people in your group, but expect around $160/person for a 3 person group or $120/person for 6+ people.
 This trip includes rental equipment for climbing and canoeing (but not for camping), river shuttle, 5-6 hours on the river, climbing guide, and 5-6 hours of climbing.

 If this sounds like your idea of a great time, contact us to arrange your trip.